Pan-Seared Halibut with Cherry Tomatoes & Basil

 This post may contain affiliate links.
 Read my full disclosure policy.

-Simple and summery, pan-seared halibut with a sweet cherry tomato and basil sauce comes together in 30 minutes.
+A simple, summery pan-seared halibut with a sweet cherry tomato and basil sauce—ready in about 30 minutes.

 Fresh Pacific halibut is a seasonal splurge.
 It needs very little to enhance its flavor—in fact, it’s almost a sin to fuss too much with it.
 I like to prepare it simply: pan-seared until golden and crisp with a quick sauté of sweet, garlicky cherry tomatoes on the side.
 Depending on how long you cook the tomatoes, they can be firm and fresh or soft and jammy.
 I usually aim for somewhere right in between, but they’re delicious either way.

 “I made this for dinner guests last night.
 Seriously, they thought they were eating at a 5-star restaurant.
-It was FANTASTIC!
-I”
+It was FANTASTIC!”

 What You’ll Need To Make Pan-Seared Halibut with Cherry Tomatoes & Basil

-Pacific halibut is a firm, dense, and sweet white fish, available fresh from March into November.
-Avoid frozen halibut, as it tends to be dry.
-If you don’t have access to fresh halibut, another mild white fish like haddock, mahi mahi, sea bass, tilapia, or cod may be substituted.
+- Halibut: Pacific halibut, packed with high-quality protein, is a firm, dense, and sweet white fish, available fresh between March and November.
+(Avoid frozen halibut as it tends to be dry.)
+If fresh halibut isn’t available, you can substitute other mild white fish like haddock, mahi-mahi, sea bass, tilapia, or cod.

-In a medium bowl, combine the tomatoes, garlic, vinegar, a heaping 1/4 teaspoon salt, and 1/8 teaspoon pepper.
+Step 1: Prep the tomatoes.
+In a medium bowl, combine the tomatoes, garlic, vinegar, salt, and pepper.
+Toss well and set aside.

-Stir in basil, then taste and adjust seasoning if necessary.
+Step 5: Finish with basil.
+Stir in the basil, then taste and adjust the seasoning if necessary.

-Serve the halibut filets with the cherry tomatoes spooned over top and alongside.
+Step 6: Serve.
+Serve the halibut filets with the cherry tomatoes and juices spooned over top.

 Pan-Seared Halibut with Cherry Tomatoes & Basil